Hornchurch: Suburban expansion

+Hornchurch Airfield and the military

 During both the First World War and Second World War nearby Hornchurch Airfield was an important RAF station; it was known as RAF Suttons Farm during the Great War, with its HQ as far away as Upminster Hall.
 During the Second World War, the airfield was known as RAF Hornchurch, and was home mostly to a number of Spitfire squadrons, with an advanced sub-station at Rayleigh.
 The land has since been reused for a large housing development and Hornchurch Country Park.
 During the First World War a large vacant country estate called Grey Towers on Hornchurch Road was commandeered by the Army Council as a military depot.
-In January 1916 it became the first Command Depot for the New Zealand Contingent in Britain but was found to be more suitable as a Convalescent Hospital Camp for New Zealand Servicemen, and was run as such until June 1919.
-Like most suburbs of London, Hornchurch had been entirely rural until the arrival of the railway which spurred huge property development during the early 1900s.
-Whole estates were constructed such as Emerson Park to the north.
-Development was fuelled further by the arrival of the electrified District line during the 1930s with inter and post war housing developments south and west of Hornchurch in places such as Elm Park.
+In January 1916 it became the first Command Depot for the New Zealand Contingent in Britain but was found to be more suitable as a Convalescent Hospital Camp for servicemen from the New Zealand Expeditionary Force, and was run as such until June 1919.

-There are 35 buildings listed by Historic England in Hornchurch.
-In the centre of Hornchurch St Andrew's Church is Grade I listed, and a further 11 buildings, including Langtons and Fairkytes, are Grade II listed.

 Governance

 The town forms part of the Hornchurch and Upminster UK Parliament constituency.
 Elm Park and South Hornchurch are within the Dagenham and Rainham constituency.
-The local authority is Havering London Borough Council, with three councillors elected from each of a number of wards covering Hornchurch.
-The central part of town is within the St Andrew's ward and the area around Hornchurch tube station is within the Hacton ward.
-Western Hornchurch is within the Hylands ward, and there are also wards for Elm Park, Emerson Park and South Hornchurch.
+The local authority is Havering London Borough Council, with councillors elected from the wards of Elm Park, Emerson Park, Hacton.
+Harold Wood, Hylands and Harrow Lodge, South Hornchurch, Squirrels Heath and St Andrew's.
+The central part of town is within the St Andrew's ward and the area south of Hornchurch tube station is within the Hacton ward.
+Western Hornchurch is within the Hylands and Harrow Lodge ward.
 All of Hornchurch is within the Havering and Redbridge London Assembly constituency.

 Geography

-The town lies about 82 ft above sea level.
+The town lies about 82 ft above sea level, 15.2 mi east-northeast of Charing Cross in Central London.
 The former Hornchurch civil parish was bounded with Upminster and Rainham by the River Ingrebourne to the east, with Dagenham by the River Beam to the west, with Romford to the north and by the River Thames to the south.
 It included the contemporary districts of Ardleigh Green, Elm Park, Emerson Park, Hornchurch town centre, Hornchurch Marshes and South Hornchurch; and parts of Gidea Park, Harold Wood and Upminster Bridge.
 Hornchurch is a post town in the RM postcode area, consisting of the RM11 and RM12 postcode districts.
 RM11 covers north of the high street including Ardleigh Green and Emerson Park, and RM12 covers south of the high street including Elm Park.
 The Hornchurch Marshes and South Hornchurch are within the Rainham post town and postcode district RM13.